awdippolito/Data-Science-Portfolio/Kaggle/Binary Classification with a Tabular Kidney Stone Prediction Dataset/README.md

 This competition's task was to predict whether a patient had a kidney stone or not based on urine analysis.
+I finished 188th out of 1088 competitors during this competition.

 # CSV Files
 train.csv - This is the competition provided training dataset.
 Can be found here https://www.kaggle.com/competitions/playground-series-s3e12/data.